 As with most Salesforce objects, you can create an approval process for articles.
 This is invaluable for controlling what content is published, especially if you have a public knowledge base and need to screen content for customer-facing articles.
 The approval processes for knowledge articles work more or less like any other, but there are special approval actions that are unique to knowledge – Knowledge Actions.
 For example, Publish as New publishes the article as a new version.

 One feature of Salesforce Knowledge is the ability to let your users rate the content.
 In Classic Knowledge this was always a 1-5 star rating, but in Lightning Knowledge it’s a simpler thumbs-up or thumbs down rating system (when migrating, 3,4,5 stars are converted to thumbs-up and 1,2 stars are thumbs-down).
 These voting buttons can be added or removed from pages as needed so you can control who can vote on what kinds of articles.
 For Lightning Pages, the Article Thumb Vote component gives users the voting options.

 In a Salesforce community, the Allow Ratings is a setting on the Article Content component for the Article Detail page, which respects your community theme colors.

-One of the critical features of Salesforce Knowledge is Data Categories and Data Category Groups.
-These are two major functions — article organization and article access.
+Two of the most critical features of Salesforce Knowledge is Data Categories and Data Category Groups.
+These are two major functions – article organization and article access.
 Data Categories allow you to organize your article content in a hierarchical way.
 They can also be grouped into Data Category Groups.